 The Student Success Act, educational code 55520, Required Services, mandates the following core services: orientation, assessment, counseling, educational planning and follow up services to be provided to all new students.
 Continuing students are required to have a comprehensive educational plan after completing 15 units.
 Expanded services are required to provide orientation, counseling and education planning to all nonexempt students.
 Funding is based on the amount of core services delivered.
-Here are the current numbers for spring:
+Here are the current numbers academic year 2016/2017: